Ardhat/docs/configuration.md

 prev: overview
 current: configuration
 next: power
+published: true
 ---

 {{<ardhat>}} has several configuration options detailed here.

 #### Writing to HAT eeprom

-By default Ardhat this is enabled.
+By default {{<ardhat>}} this is enabled.
 To disable remove the solder jumper bridge from the CFG jumper next to the RTC output pin.

 #### Arduino shield headers

-As shipped, Ardhat does not come with headers pre installed.
+As shipped, {{<ardhat>}} does not come with headers pre installed, which gives you the option of running as a pure lightweight HAT, or as an Arduino compatible module.
+If you want to populate the supplied Arduino headers, a good trick to make sure you get them straight is to fit a shield to the headers _before_ soldering.
+Use a fine tipped iron and fine core solder (1mm).

+#### Radio antenna

+If you have a radio equipped {{<ardhat>}}, you'll need to attach an antenna to the board.
+The attach point is near the radio module, and is marked with an antenna symbol on the top side of the board.
+The antenna is best left straight but will also work coiled with little effect on RSS (Received Signal Strength).
+The length of wire needed depends on the radio module frequency you have selected, and {{<ardhat>}} is supplied with a 1/4 wave antenna of appropriate length.
+For reference, the required antenna lengths are:

+**433MHz:**

+- 1/4 wave = 164.7mm
+- 1/2 wave = 329.4mm
+- full wave = 692.7mm

+**868MHz:**

+- 1/4 wave = 82.2mm
+- 1/2 wave = 164.3mm
+- full wave = 345.5mm

+**915MHz:**

+- 1/4 wave = 77.9mm
+- 1/2 wave = 155.9mm
+- full wave = 327.8mm